DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145257287-4e5eba34-fff0-4343-9503-db5a85c461d5.png)

-This does not provide fault tolerance as there will be some impact during change.
+This does not provide fault tolerance as there will be some interuption during the change.

 #### 1.10.4.1.
 RDS Exam PowerUp